Skip to content

 The created Assets Bundles files.

-In our case, only the boatsceneexport2.boat file is important, the other files are useless however, it is important to note that it is possible that one Asset Bundle references another Asset Bundle file, so for simplicity, it is appropriate to copy the entire contents of the generated folder into the VRmaze user data folder.
+In our case, only the boatsceneexport2.boat file is important, the other files are useless however, it is important to note that it is possible that one Asset Bundle references another Asset Bundle file, so for simplicity, it is appropriate to copy the entire contents of the generated folder into the MindDev user data folder.

-Copy to VRmaze
+Copy to MindDev

 Using asset bundles